 Geri also presented a few of her ideas and observations at the Family Law Institute on March 18, 2019 in a one-hour presentation titled, The Doctrine of Intentional Parenthood.
 The materials discussed equality in contrast to Minnesota’s current practice of ‘separate but equal’ treatment of our LGBTQ citizens.

-“The Doctrine of Intentional Parenthood” is also the title of an article Geri wrote that will be published in the American Bar Association’s Summer 2019 edition of the Family Law Quarterly.
+“The Doctrine of Intentional Parenthood” is also the title of an article Geri wrote that was published in the American Bar Association’s Summer 2019 edition of the Family Law Quarterly.

-On June 5, 2019, Geri will also be presenting an Elimination of Bias CLE through the Ramsey County Bar Association titled, “The Promise of Equality.
+On June 5, 2019, Geri also presented an Elimination of Bias CLE through the Ramsey County Bar Association titled, “The Promise of Equality.
 The Practice of Inequality.”